 After a promising first decade, the Eurozone faced a severe crisis.
 This column looks at the Eurozone’s short history through the lens of an evolutionary approach to forming new institutions.
 German dominance has allowed the euro to achieve a number of design objectives, and this may continue if Germany does not shirk its responsibilities.
 Germany’s resilience and dominant size within the EU may explain its ‘muddling through’ approach to the Eurozone crisis.
 Greater mobility of labour and lower mobility of under-regulated capital may be the costly ‘second best’ adjustment until the arrival of more mature Eurozone institutions.

-Marco Buti, Philipp Mohl 04 June 2014
+Marco Buti, Philipp Mohl, Wednesday, June 4, 2014

 Investment in the Eurozone is forecast to remain below trend until 2015, with a particularly large shortfall in the periphery.
 Low investment reduces aggregate demand, thus lowering short-term growth, and it also hampers medium-term growth through its effect on the capital stock.
 This column highlights three causes of low Eurozone investment – reduced public investment, financial fragmentation, and heightened uncertainty – and proposes a series of remedies.

 Susan Schadler, Monday, April 28, 2014